-Barbara Insley – Executive Director
+Barbara Insley – Chair and Executive Director

 Barbara and her two daughters created their family through international adoption.
 Both girls were born in Ethiopia.
 Her eldest was recently diagnosed with AGU and Barbara is dedicated to changing this disease’s outcome for her daughter.
 Barbara has extensive volunteer experience.
 She is a past Board member of Public Dreams Society, past Board member of the Eden Project as well as a past Member and Chair of the CFA Institute Disciplinary Review Committee.
-She is a Board Member of the BC Chapter of the Private Capital Markets Association of Canada and of the Rare Trait Hope Fund, a U.S. 501(c)(3) non-profit organization with the same mission as Rare Trait Hope Society.
+She is a Board Member of the BC Chapter of the Private Capital Markets Association of Canada and a prior board member of the Rare Trait Hope Fund, a U.S. 501(c)(3) non-profit organization with the same mission as Rare Trait Hope Society.

 Barbara has spent her career in the financial services industry.
 She studied finance and economics at Simon Fraser University before completing her law degree at the University of British Columbia in 1993.
 She was called to the BC Bar in 1994.
 In 2003 she became a CFA charterholder and in 2019, she obtained her Certified Information Privacy Professional (Canada) certification.
 She is currently Chief Compliance Officer and Chief Operating Officer at a private investment dealer.

-Judy Rudin – Treasurer
+Judy Rudin – Director